FCE Speaking - structure, examples, how to score higher

 Okay, I will!

-I’d rather you went first, if that’s okay with you.
+I’d rather you go first, if that’s okay with you.

 By all means, go ahead.

-A common rule is to let whoever starts first begin the conversation.
-Another thing that makes sense is to allow the other person to initiate the dialogue in the second part.
+A common rule is to let whoever goes first begin the conversation.
+Another thing that makes sense is to allow the other person initiate the dialogue in the second part.

 2. Going from one idea to another

-One thing that lowers your score in Part 3 is simply waiting for your turn to speak, not paying much attention to whatever the other student has to say.
+One thing that lowers your score in FCE Speaking Part 3 is simply waiting for your turn to speak, not paying much attention to whatever the other student has to say.
 Such behaviour is penalised – in fact, it is assessed in one of the marking criteria!
-A good approach is to include some points from your partner’s answer into your own.
-Another important thing is the natural transition from one idea (prompt) to another, as your talk should be organic rather than a collection of isolated sentences.
+A good approach is to incorporate some points from your partner’s answer into your own.
+Another important thing is the natural transition from one idea (prompt) to another, as your talk should be organic rather than a collection of isolated sentences and opinions.
 Below are some ways to make your ideas more connected.

 Introducing an ideaSupporting or including an idea